ring-lang/ring/extensions/tutorial/incrementlist/README.md

 In this extension we learn how to create a C function that increment the list items.

-This extension in an update to the (sumlist) extension in : ring/extensions/tutorial/sumlist folder
+This extension is an update to the (sumlist) extension in : ring/extensions/tutorial/sumlist folder

 In mylib.c we update the file to add